MudithDShetty/Computer_Vision_Robotic_Hand/README.md

-# Computer Vision Assisted Robotic Hand
+# Computer Vision Assisted Robotic Hand By Mudith D Shetty
-This Computer Vision controlled mechanical arm was built as a project for a competition called 'Polarizer'.
+This Computer Vision controlled mechanical arm was built as a semester end project and for a competition called 'Polarizer'.
 We used the library of OpenCV and Mediapipe to recognize the hand.
-Rest of the coding is done on python and Arduino.
+Rest of the coding is done on python and Arduino.<br>
 Some of the photos are not origanally mine credit to the people for said photos.

 # A MINI-PROJECT REPORT
 Physics - IV
-“Computer  Vision Supported Robotic Hand”
+“Computer  Vision Supported Robotic Hand” <br>

 # Robotic Hand
 Introduction